 To be eligible for Federal Student Aid, a student must be in Good Academic Standing and meet Satisfactory Academic Progress requirements.

 Frequency of SAP Evaluation

-A student’s Satisfactory Academic Progress is evaluated at the end of the first completed term and then subsequently at the end of each academic year, which equals three completed 10-week terms.
+A student’s Satisfactory Academic Progress is evaluated at the end of the first completed term and then subsequently at the end of each academic year, which equals three completed 10-week terms or two completed 16-week terms, depending on the structure of the student’s academic year.
 The Satisfactory Academic Progress evaluation applies to the student’s current degree program.